graysoncroom/BpaWebProject/README.md

 	<li>jQuery</li>
 </ul>

+<h3>Check out the current working version of this project at: https://graysoncroom.github.io/BpaWebProject/</h3>
 I will use these to get a sence of what is going to happen, and soon thereafter cut ties with these awesome tools.